Tips to help a friend who has been sexually assaulted

 If your friend just told you that they were assaulted...

 Believe your friend.

 Try to find out who the attacker was and if there is any chance the attacker could hurt another person.
-If there is, report to the RCMP or Child and Family Services.
+If there is, report it to the RCMP or Child and Family Services.

 If your friend was JUST assaulted...

 If your friend was assaulted within 72 hours, you can offer to support them in getting a rape kit at the hospital or a walk-in clinic.
 A rape kit examination could produce evidence for the offender to be convicted.
-If your friend is willing to do this, encourage him/ her not to shower and to put the clothes they wore during the assault in a paper bag.
+If your friend is willing to do this, encourage them not to shower and to put the clothes they wore during the assault in a paper bag.
 This will preserve more evidence.

 Even if your friend does not wish to complete a rape kit, still encourage seeing a doctor, as there is a risk of pregnancy, STI or injury.

 People you can call for help and advice

 To report a recent crime or someone in danger (available 24/7), or to request the emergency mental health PACT TEAM.

 Child and Family Services